yuriiSY/Study-Buddy/retrospectives.md

 • Weekly feedback is also playing a large part in the development and design
 • Create a detailed project proposal document with functional requirements, technical architecture, lit review and methodology.

+## Week 4 Retrospectives:
+### What went well
+• Tasks were assigned to individuals well
+• Once again, good collaboration where needed e.g., feedback & task assistance
+• Detailed meetings provided clarity and kept the group on track
+• Figma was once again improved after the feedback given from the presentation
+• Coding process of the pages is coming along well
+• AI and its functionality is also improving
+• Tasks are now being done more consistently throughout the weeks
+### What to improve
+• Still need to improve on documentation of our tasks
+• The UI design has minor disagreements of where some sections should be
+• AI is yet to be fully selected
+### What actions are being taken
+• Additional diagrams are being made for use-cases and the technical architecture
+• Additional sketches are being drawn to speed up the process of changes rather than full Figma re-designs
+• Discussions of budget and benefits of the AI are being finalised